DiddiLeija/diddi-and-the-bugs/guide.md

 [^1]: This function does not apply in the main menu interface.
 [^2]: Unfortunately, this is totally true.
-[^3]: In the initial bundle, this "first skin" is _Diddi_ (the original skin) and is loaded by default.
-However, any other skin that's alphabetically before this skin's name name will be loaded by default instead.
+[^3]: However, you should note some "default skin names" have preference before any other skin.
+Then, a skin named _ABC_ will come **after** _Diddi_ (the original skin, and the most preferred).
+If any of the "preferred skins" is not there, it won't appear.